School of Theology Policy

 Master of Divinity, Master of Theological Studies, Master of Sacred Music, and Master of Sacred Theology Students

 While master’s-level students are encouraged to increase their understanding of and ability to communicate with the non-English-speaking world, credit for language study will only be granted if approved by petition to one’s advisor and the academic dean and if a level of competence in that language is integral to the student’s degree program.

-All students in the ThD and PhD programs are required to demonstrate competency in at least two modern foreign languages (normally, German, French, or Spanish) according to the provisions of the ThD handbook and PhD handbook.
+All students in the program are required to demonstrate competency in at least two modern foreign languages (normally, German, French, or Spanish) according to the provisions of the PhD Handbook.
 Substitutions for this requirement for classical languages or qualitative and quantitative research methods are discussed in the handbooks.
 Registration in a University language course is encouraged if necessary, but such registration is not considered part of the course load required for satisfactory academic progress or financial aid.
-Courses taken to meet language requirements do not count toward the required coursework for the ThD or PhD.
+Courses taken to meet language requirements do not count toward the required coursework for the PhD.

-It is assumed that ThD students in Hebrew Bible or New Testament studies will have achieved advanced competence in either biblical Hebrew or Greek prior to admission to the program.
-Beginning coursework in biblical languages does not accumulate for credit in the ThD degree program.
-Examination in biblical languages is required of all ThD students studying Hebrew Bible or New Testament prior to the semester of comprehensive examinations.
+It is assumed that PhD students in Hebrew Bible or New Testament studies will have achieved advanced competence in either biblical Hebrew or Greek prior to admission to the program.
+Beginning coursework in biblical languages does not accumulate for credit in the PhD degree program.
+Examination in biblical languages is required of all PhD students studying Hebrew Bible or New Testament prior to the semester of comprehensive examinations.